Community Support Service

 Holistic Care

-Community support workers provide holistic care that addresses not just the mental health needs but also the social, economic, and physical health needs of mothers.
-The community support workers find the right support networks and refer clients to the appropriate agencies if needed and assist with food parcels and other resources as needed.
+We provide holistic care that addresses not just the mental health needs but also the social, economic, and physical health needs of mothers.
+We help to find the right support networks and refer clients to the appropriate agencies if needed and assist with food parcels and other resources where possible.

 Cultural Competence